Cookies on this website

 6. Costing an application

 All proposals must be accompanied by a proposed budget prepared using X5, with the budget details output onto the X5 Admin output (AO).
-In addition, the MPLS Division requires written evidence of departmental approval by the Head of Department for each individual costing (so this must be obtained for all the departments involved in an internal collaboration).
+In addition, the MPLS Division requires evidence of departmental approval by the Head of Department for each costing (so this must be obtained for all the departments involved in an internal collaboration).

 • All proposed investigator(s) need to seek approval from their respective Head of Department(s) (or nominee(s)).

 • A trial costing should be created in X5, using the funder SCGC-FIRST (short name SCGC-F) and the Generic scheme.
 The Excel output must be attached.
-Investigator can be named in both proposal and X5 if necessary.
+Investigator can be named in both proposal and in the X5 if necessary.

 Please contact your department’s finance officer for a proposed budget prepared using X5.
 See Costing Guideline for Finance Officers webpage for details.